Updated 15 June 2026

 Why This Backfires

 Naming your new employer creates three problems.
 First, it can trigger non-compete scrutiny.
-Second, your current employer might contact your new company (happens in about 8% of cases per The Muse, 2023).
+Second, your current employer might contact your new company.
 Third, if the new offer falls through, you have lost leverage and dignity.

 What to Say Instead